jollyblume/MarkingStore/README.md

 ###### This component adds a light weight, multi-tenant Marking Store to symfony/workflow.
 This component is built on **symfony/workflow** and is a different implementation of symfony's *MarkingStoreInterface*

-A simple key-value pair view of a marking is represented to persistence strategies.
+A simple key-value pair view of a marking can represented by storage strategies.
+The built-in InMemoryStorageStrategy is an example:

     <marking-store-id>/<subject-id> = <array-of-places>

-**StorageStrategyInterface** is the mediator implementation required for a marking store to interact with a persistence layer.
+**StorageStrategyInterface** is the mediator implementation required for a marking store to interact with a storage layer.
 Multiple strategies may be installed.
 If no strategies are installed, the marking store never persists anything and will return *[]* for any get.

 **InMemoryStorageStrategy** is included and can support diverse needs, but does not actually persist anything.
 Extending it to support a strategy that persists to a user's session would be useful, but any more complicated should be defined in a separate library.